Dear Experienced Hikers and Outdoor Adventurers,

 Educate, don’t berate.

 Sure, you can cite the seven principles of Leave No Trace in your sleep, but we all start somewhere.
-Just because someone doesn’t know all of the rules of hiking etiquette, doesn’t give us the right to judge them.
+Just because someone doesn’t know all of the hiking rules and etiquette, doesn’t give us the right to judge them.
 Instead, why don’t we relish in the fact that they are outside enjoying all that Mother Nature has to offer?

 Let’s start with assuming positive intentions and let the other(s) prove us wrong.
 With information, they can choose to behave differently in the future.
 Maybe, with the right encouragement, we can help transform their interest in nature into a passion.